Unfortunately, this place closed in 2019.

 - Location: 3823 30th St, San Diego, CA 92104

 - Parking: Structure across the street

-When walking up to Urban Solace I was transported back to my time in New Orleans, the facade really seemed to have that vibe with its French Style and pastel colors.
+When walking up to Urban Solace, I was transported back to my time in New Orleans.
+The facade seemed to have that same vibe with its French Style and pastel colors.

-The interior of the restaurant is just as awesome with a full Ron Burgandy wooden art piece hanging over the bar, to remind you that you are in San Diego.
+The interior of the restaurant is just as impressive with a full Ron Burgandy wooden art piece hanging over the bar, to remind you that you are in San Diego.

-The Bluegrass Brunch takes place on the patio though so that is where we sat.
-I would recommend getting here earlier rather then later in the day.
-The brunch gets progressively more busy as the day goes on, I got there at around 10:30 and it was a good time as I was seated quickly.
+The Bluegrass Brunch takes place on the patio though, so that is where we sat.
+I would recommend getting there earlier rather than later in the day.
+The brunch gets progressively more busy as the day goes on, I got there at around 10:30, and it was a good time as I was seated quickly.

-The bluegrass band that plays the brunch rotates weekly and when I was there the band was called the Shirthouse Bluegrass Band.
-They were fantastic, I really enjoyed listen to them go through tunes like Bob Dylan’s Wagon Wheel.
-It added a unique ambience to the meal that I would come back for.
+The bluegrass band that plays the brunch rotates weekly, and when I was there, the band was called the Shirthouse Bluegrass Band.
+They were fantastic, and I really enjoyed listen to them go through tunes like Bob Dylan’s Wagon Wheel.
+It added a unique ambiance to the meal that I would come back for.

-For food my wife and I swung for the fences as there was a lot of things I wanted to try.
-Here is what we got, but note that some things are until they sell out, such as the cinnamon rolls and the beef cheek hash which don’t always last past noon.
+For food, my wife and I swung for the fences as there were a lot of things we wanted to try.
+Here is what we got, but note that some items are “until they sell out,” such as the cinnamon rolls and the beef cheek hash, which don’t always last past noon.